-Throughout my fitness journey, I've come to realize that one of the essential features of your digestive system is the absorption of key nutrients from the foods we eat and the supplements we take.
+Throughout my fitness journey, I've come to realize that one of the essential features of our digestive system is the absorption of key nutrients from the foods we eat and the supplements we take.
 It's fascinating how our body works.

 As someone who has researched and used various brands of vitamin supplements throughout a long fitness career, I’ve noticed that many of them make bold claims about their contents and health benefits.

 But contrary to what people may expect, your digestive system does not absorb everything from them as efficiently as the branding makes it seem.